fastify/fastify/docs/Decorators.md

 ## Decorators

-If you need to add functionality to the Fastify instance, the `decorate` API is what you need.
+If you need to add functionality to the Fastify instance, the `decorate` API is what you want.

 The API allows you to add new properties to the Fastify instance.
-A value is not restricted to a function and could also be an object or a string, for example.
+Possible values are not restricted by type and could be functions, objects or strings, for example.

 <a name="usage"></a>
 ### Usage